FORT WALTON BEACH — Community leaders broke ground Tuesday on SoundSide Apartments on Carson Drive.

 “It’s a relief,” he said.
 “This is an older community.
 The (apartments) will be market rate, which is affordable, and it’s right here in the heart of the city.”

 Multicon, the general contractor, will start construction in May.

 “We’ll start seeing concrete poured out here in about two to three weeks.
 Then we’ll see framing in five to seven weeks,” said project manager James Bryant, a vice president at Multicon.

 Contact Daily News Staff Writer Kari C. Barlow at 850-315-4438 or email@example.com.
 Follow her on Twitter @KariBnwfdn.

 27 Robinwood Drive, S.W.
 Fort Walton Beach, FL 32548

 Content copyright .
 Fort Walton Beach Housing Authority.
 All rights reserved.
 Business Hours: Monday thru Thursday 7:30 am to 12 pm and 12:30pm to 5:30 pm.
+The Housing closes at 11:00 am on the last business day of the month.
 Friday, Saturday and Sunday office is closed.